01 Demon Needs a War

 That night clouds rolled in from the west, hiding the moon and leaving the valley covered in darkness, save for the weak light of the village watch fires.
 Few slept.
 The woman withdrew to the inner town, because their restless children distracted the soldiers; most other people huddled near the walls, trying to be near the garrison should something dangerous and violent happen.

 Maya walked along the top of the rampart.
-It was made of powdery gray clay and was wide enough that two people could pass by each other if they twisted, but could not walk side by side.
+It was made of powdery gray clay and was wide enough that two people could walk side by side.
 The soldiers on guard were tired and bored.
 They let her pass without comment.
 She moved to her second favorite hide-out, a storage room attached to the north wall.
 There she stood on the tips of her toes and looked out toward the Swan Temple.
-The temple was at the bottom of an embankment, built directly in to the river.
+The temple was at the bottom of an embankment, built directly into the river.
 She could not view it directly; she only saw reflections caused by the red and yellow light of a campfire.

 §

 Dawn broke bleak and gray.
-The townsfolk huddled on the northern wall and watched the shadows of the tree-lined river for several hours after sunrise yet no merchants appeared from the temple.
-The crowd murmured loudly when it was discovered that the food they had left outside the northern gate at dawn had not been claimed.
+The townsfolk huddled on the northern wall and watched the shadows of the tree-lined river for several hours after sunrise, surprised that no merchants appeared from the temple.
+The crowd murmured loudly when it was discovered that the food they left outside the northern gate at dawn had not been claimed.

 The slave hesitated at the crest of the embankment for several moments.
-The townspeople started to threaten him and throw things at him, but he was oblivious to them because he was paralyzed by his fear of what was in front of him.
+The townspeople threatened him and threw rocks at his feet, but to little effect: he was paralyzed by his fear of what was in front of him.

 His nerve broke.

-He leapt off the stairs into a gully, and ran into a ravine that connected to an irrigation channel.
-He stumbled down the channel until it intersected a goatherd’s path, which though hardscrabble went from the river all the way to its headwaters in the Himalaya mountains.
+He leapt off the Temple’s marble staircase into a gully, and leapt into an irrigation channel.
+He stumbled down the channel until it intersected a goatherd’s path, which though hardscrabble followed the river to its headwaters in the Himalaya mountains.
 It was a suicidal choice.
 Without the protection of a village it would be very difficult for even a healthy young man to survive in that remote, wild land.
 The slave was barely clothed and limped because of weak knees.

 [He preferred the death ahead of him to the one he anticipated in the Swan Temple.]

-The crowd looked for the next person to send out, and settled on a Dalit convicted of a religious crime.
-The Dalit’s execution judgment had not yet been confirmed by a Mamluk judge.
+The crowd looked for the next person to send out, and settled on a Dalit convicted of a religious crime, although the judgment against him had not yet been confirmed by a Mamluk judge.

-After consultation with the village elders, the village Patel offered to drop the conviction if the man would investigate the Persian camp.
-After a brief though heated family conference, his wife was offered in his stead; the village headman and elders agreed.
+After consultation with the village elders, the Chaudhuri who ruled Rupar offered to drop the conviction if the man would investigate the Persian camp.
+After a brief though heated family conference, the Dalit’s wife was offered in his stead; the headman and elders agreed.
 The wife’s family did not agree, but their objections were ignored.

-The Dalit woman was pushed out of the north gate by four soldiers, two armed with long, rusty knives and two with crude bows.
-The archers on the city wall also followed her path, their bows cocked.
+The Dalit woman was pushed out of the north gate by four soldiers, two armed with long, rusty knives and two with cudgels.

-When the woman was steps away from the embankment, Maya’s grandmother appeared on the path.
-She froze time: to onlookers she appeared out of nowhere; Maya saw that she had been hiding behind a bench at the entrance to the Temple.
-She wore a shalwar kameez made of dusty red cotton, the top and pants made also of the same material but dyed yellow-ochre.
-These colors were offset by a bright yellow silk shawl, which she wrapped around her neck and head.
+To everyone’s surprise, when she began to descend the staircase she was greeted by Maya’s grandmother.
+To onlookers she appeared out of nowhere; but Maya saw that she had been hiding behind a bench at the entrance to the Temple and had frozen an instant of time to make her appearance more dramatic.
+She wore a shalwar kameez made of dusty red cotton, her pants were dyed yellow-ochre.
+These colors were offset by a saffron colored silk shawl, which she wrapped around her neck and head.

 The old witch blocked the path of the untouchable woman.
 She said, “Stop.
-Turnaround.”
-The Patel, livid at having his authority challenged by the witch, raised his voice and told the Dalit woman to continue, but he was shushed by the crowd, who respected and feared the witch, and trusted her judgment in magical matters.
+Wait here.
+Let me investigate.”
+The Chaudhuri, livid at having his authority challenged by the witch, raised his voice and told the Dalit woman to continue, but he was shushed by the crowd.
+They trusted the old witch’s judgment in magical matters.

-The untouchable woman, uncertain what to do, stayed where she was.
-That was good enough for Maya’s grandmother, who simply wanted her not to proceed.
+The Untouchable woman, uncertain what to do, stayed where she was.
+That was good enough for Grandmother, whose only wish was to stop the Dalit woman from proceeding.

 “No. The Djinn cannot harm us in that way.”